Laid off on leave: Yes, it's legal and it's hitting some workers hard

 With the recent wave of layoffs in tech, media and elsewhere, stories of people laid off while on medical or parental leave are proliferating.

-"I was washing baby bottles while humming a damn Wiggles song stuck in my head ... when I got the news," McKenzie Gregory, an internal communications specialist at Salesforce, recently posted on LinkedIn.
+"I was washing baby bottles while humming a damn Wiggles song stuck in my head ... when I got the news," one laid-off tech worker recently posted on LinkedIn.
 "I thought I was protected being on maternity leave ... and obviously I was wrong."

 Indeed, there is nothing illegal about laying off an employee in the middle of a leave "provided there's sufficient documentation that there's a legitimate, non-retaliatory reason that's based on the business," says Arianna Mouré, a labor and employment attorney with Scarinci Hollenbeck.